Baking Hermann

 Shape the Cookies.
 Line two trays with parchment paper.
 Dust a little flour onto a clean work surface and scrape the dough out onto it.
 Roll the mixture into a long log, divide into 20 equal pieces (45-50g each) and shape them into balls.

-Gently flatten each with your hands, coat with a little more flour and use your thumb to give them a little indent in the centre, then place on the tray.
+Gently flatten each with your hands, use your thumb to give them a little indent in the centre and coat with a little more flour, then place on the tray.

 Bake the Cookies.
 Bake for 15-20 minutes until they start to feel firm around the edges and just begin to colour.
 Allow to cool entirely, during which the cookies will harden further, then serve.